jgttech/ypm/README.md

 ## Commands

+There are a few reserved keywords for `ypm`.
+Currently, those are:

+1. init
+2. add
+3. remove
+4. wksp

+These reserved words (if your project matches these works) will need to be invoked using the `wksp` namespace to invoke a workspace, by name, that conflicts with a reserved keyword.

+---

 This creates a `package.json` with the `name` that was passed in and a default version of `0.0.1`.

 ```bash